amandat85/LIRI/README.md

 ### Surprise Search

-To search the surprise search parameters, repeat `step 4` and then type the command:
+To search the surprise search parameters, type the command:
 ```
 node liri.js do-what-it-says
 ```